 Ulster Bank introduced bank charges on personal current accounts in July 1st 2013 and they now charge a €4 monthly “maintenance charge”.
 This charge will be waived if customers maintain a balance of more than €3000 over the whole month.

-Bank of Ireland : Since August 19th 2013 all BOI current account customers are now charged €5 per quarter.
-(Some exclusions for pensioners and students) .
+Bank of Ireland : Since August 2013 most BOI current account customers are charged €5 per quarter. (exclusions for pensioners and students) .
 Transaction fees are also charged on top of this €5 maintenance fee – but these can be avoided if €3000 is kept in the account .
-See here for full details of BOI Charges

 AIB : a balance of at least €2500 is required at all times to qualify for free banking at AIB.
-If you don’t qualify for free banking with AIB – you will be charged €4.50 a quarter (admin) plus charges for most transactions:
+If you don’t qualify for free banking with AIB – you will be charged €4.50 a quarter (admin) plus charges for most transactions.
+(Pensioners get exemptions).

 In the UK- bank transaction charges are rare.
 Unlike it’s Irish current account customers – Bank of Ireland’s current account customers in the UK have fee free banking without any extra conditions – as long as they stay in credit!